Domestic Helpers Are the Subject of a New Opera, 'Mila'

 There’s a general rule of thumb in Hong Kong that when you have a child, you get a maid.
-That may seem like a indulgence, but hiring live-in household help—predominantly females hailing from the Philippines and Indonesia—is seen as essential and, at just $565 a month in minimum wages, highly affordable.
+That may seem like an indulgence, but hiring live-in household help—predominantly females hailing from the Philippines and Indonesia—is seen as essential and, at just $565 a month in minimum wages, highly affordable.
 One helper means both parents can work.
 Two means never worrying about groceries or figuring out how to use the washing machine.
 And 360,000 of them make Hong Kong’s middle classes among the world’s most cosseted.

 The helper’s side of the story is, of course, very different—but it is the tale Mila tells in a trilingual chamber opera production held last week at the Asia Society’s Hong Kong venue.
 To previous generations of Hongkongers, welcoming a stranger into a family, who can vie for the affection and closeness normally given to a parent, is nothing new.
 In colonial days, many families had a lifelong helper known as an amah (after the Portuguese word for nurse).
 But to the newly affluent, who have no experience of managing such relationships, hiring a helper often causes a myriad of internal dysfunctions—jealousy, frustration, insecurity—that don’t surface until they sadly make the Hong Kong headlines.